andy-goryachev-oracle/Test/doc/InputMap/InputMapV3.md

 The goals of this proposal are:

-- allow for customization of a control behavior by changing the existing or adding new key mappings
+- allow for customization of a control behavior by changing the existing, or adding new key mappings
 - support dynamic modification of key mappings
+- allow for reverting customization to the default implementation
 - allow for accessing the default functionality even when it was overwritten by the application
-- allow for reverting customization to the default implementation
-- guarantee priorities between the application and the skin event handlers and key mappings
 - allow for *gradual* migration of the existing controls to use the new InputMap
 - support stateful and stateless (fully static) behavior implementations
+- guarantee priorities between the application and the skin event handlers and key mappings

 ## Non-Goals